0xNazgul/Blockchain-Security-Audit-List/README.md

 # Blockchain Security Audit List
 A list of notable Blockchain Security audit companies and where to find all their public audits.
 I noticed that sometimes they are a little hidden or not directly on their sites.
-So, I thought this would helpful for others having troubles finding company audit reports.
+So, I thought this would be helpful for others having troubles finding company audit reports.

 | Audit Company                                                                        | Audits
 |--------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|